Skip to content

 What Does a Construction Project Manager Actually Do?

-A construction project manager (CPM) oversees the planning, coordination, budgeting, execution, and delivery of construction projects.
+A Construction Project Manager (CPM) oversees the planning, coordination, budgeting, execution, and delivery of construction projects.
 The role combines engineering knowledge, leadership, and problem-solving skills.

 Key responsibilities include: